AleksandrSoloviev/markdown-cv/index.md

 `2020 - present`

-__Company: UmbrellaIT.__
+Company: UmbrellaIT.

-Position: Web developer.
+Position: Senior React developer.

 Being part of an outsourcing company, I was lucky to work on many projects from different countries.
 I have worked on applications from banking, philanthropy, retail, international shipping, a transfer application and many others.
-Now I work as an outstaff developer in one of the largest American companies providing advertising on the Internet.
+Now I work as an outstaff developer at a large fintech company.

 Responsibilities:
 * Development of web applications.